Jacobventer/Model-to-Production-IoT-Anomaly-Detection/README.md

 An unsupervised anomaly detection model is trained and the system simulates a continous sensor stream.
 Predictions are made via a RESTful API.
 The results are loged for evaluation and monitoring.

-##Problem Statement
+## Problem Statement
 Wind turbine components operate under varying environmental and mechanical conditions.
-Early detection of abnormal behaviour in temperature, humidity, and sound levels can prevent costly downtime and component failure.
+Early detection of abnormal behaviour in temperature, humidity, and sound levels can prevent costly downtime.

 Challenges addressed:
 - Lack of labeled failure data